gaurijainn/Software-Project/README.md

 # 📱 Hackathon 2026 – Android Application
-### A Mobile Event Management App for NIT Silchar's Hackathons
+### A Mobile Event Management App for NIT Silchar's Hackathons.

-The **Hackathon 2026 Android App** is a mobile-based event management system developed using **Android Studio** and **Kotlin**.
+The **Hackathon 2026 Android App** is a mobile-based event management system developed using **Android Studio**, **Kotlin** and **XML**.
 It serves as a centralized platform for participants of the National AI/ML Hackathon organized by **NIT Silchar**, providing real-time access to event details, schedules, guidelines, prizes, and round-wise updates.

 ---